Lion Rock & Amah Rock Hike: A Secret Route from Tai Wai

 Quick Lion Rock Route Summary

-6. Retrace your steps back to the start point
+16. Retrace your steps back from there

 Starting with Stairs of Suffering

-Reunification Pavilion (Optional Escape Route)
+Hiking Up to Reunification Pavilion (Optional Escape Route)

 As you keep heading upward, signs continue to mark your way.
 You’ll eventually reach the Reunification Pavilion which serves as a crossroads of different paths.
 From here, you should head to Lion Rock Peak (which is the highlight of this hike).